wlh18/html-css-1/README.md

 }
 ```

-### DRY CSS
+### DRY Code => DRY CSS

-`DRY` stands for 'dont repeat yourself'.
-This is a practice to follow to help us avoid writing the same code multple times.
+`DRY` stands for 'don't repeat yourself'.
+This is a coding philosophy developers should aspire to follow to help avoid writing the same code over and over again.

-Practices to help follow the DRY pattern:

-- Use classes to style many elements
-- Style as generally as you can, then make any adjustments for specific styling
-- Semantic HTML can help you name elements even more precise
+When it comes to CSS, here's tips to apply in order to stay DRY:

 ### Reset CSS